Menu

 Non-immigrant visas grant temporary authorization for work and are not directly related to obtaining permanent residency.
 Foreign nationals who come to the US on a non-immigrant visa are restricted in their activity to the purpose for which they were allowed entry.
 Once their authorized stay expires, they will need to depart from the United States.

-The United States offers a range of non-immigrant work visas for foreign nationals seeking temporary employment opportunities.
 These visas cater to various professional backgrounds and specific needs.
 From the H-1B visa for skilled workers in specialty occupations to the L-1 visa for intracompany transfers and the O-1 visa for individuals with extraordinary abilities, each non-immigrant work visa serves a distinct purpose.

-E-1/E-2 Visas: Treaty Trader or Treaty Investor
+E-1/E-2 Visas: Treaty trader or treaty investor

 E-1 visas let foreign nationals of specific countries enter the US for the purpose of international trade.
 E2 visas apply to individuals who come from countries that maintain a trade treaty with the US and are visiting the country for investment purposes.
-Note that if you plan to apply for an E2 visa, your investment needs to be substantial and has to be made in a real operating enterprise that has a strong impact on the US economy.

-H-1B Visa: Professional Workers in a Specialty Occupation
+H-1B visa: Professional workers in a specialty occupation

 H-1B visas are the most in-demand work visas in the US.
 In order to obtain an H-1B visa, the applicant must have an offer of employment from a US employer and they must be in possession of the necessary qualifications.
 In most cases, this presupposes a bachelor's degree (or higher) and working experience in your field.